 Examples: The sales ratio from a specific product or region.

-The strategic report helps your company to decide where you need to improve your marketing activities for a specific product.
+The strategic report helps your company to decide where you need to improve your marketing ideas and activities for a specific product.

 Want to build KPI reports but don’t know how to build them?
 Here are five steps that you will need to build a KPI report.